seven5/seven5/dart/nullblog/web/README.md

 from this source directory under "assets/css/foo.css".

 Generally, the files served from this directory by a Seven5 server application are "fixed" and thus the client-side code can use a 304 return code to speed up page loading.
-The exception is the "app" directory...

 #### The App Directory and Dart Web Components